 Since my first thoughts of this years ago, I was dismayed to go online searching for blueprints, not finding any, but finding at least two other full scale Vipers out there.
-One is in full aluminium and a little further along than mine, the other is a plywood, completed and recently unveiled in Manchester.
-I think they are both 1978 versions, where as mine is the reimagined 2003 version.
+One is a full aluminium build, but it looks like the project has stalled.
+The other is plywood, completed and recently unveiled in Manchester.
+I think they are both 1978 versions.
+Mine is the 2003 version.

 Just goes to show what can happen if you don’t act on your dreams right away.
 Someone else will!